-- 1) Name what is making you anxious and pray for each other, giving that anxiety to Jesus. - 2) Where are you called to lead like Jesus with humility, compassion, and care for others?
-Make a network map of your relationships that have shifted since the disruption and displacement of the virus.
-Ask the Holy Spirit who you should reach out to.
-When you connect with those people, listen to their anxieties, ask them if you can pray for them, and practice "casting their anxieties" on Jesus.
+1) Name what is making you anxious and pray for each other, giving that anxiety to Jesus.

+2) Where are you called to lead like Jesus-with humility, compassion, and care for others?
+Make a network map of your relationships and consider people from whom you've not heard in a while or who may have slipped off your radar.
+Next, ask the Holy Spirit who you should reach out to.
+When you connect with people, listen to their anxieties, ask them if you can pray for them, and practice "casting their anxieties" on Jesus.
 If there is an appropriate action to take in caring for those in your network, do it.